Best Instant Pot Accessories

 - Instant Pot Cheesecake Pan: Instant Pot cheesecake is incredibly rich and creamy.
 Plus, you won’t have to mess with a water bath.
-This pan fits in a 6 quart Instant Pot and the removable bottom is perfect for cheesecake.
-(In case you’re looking for the best cheesecake recipe, I recommend this Instant Pot cheesecake.)
+This 7×3 inch pan fits in a 6 quart Instant Pot and the removable bottom is perfect for cheesecake.
+If you’re looking for the best cheesecake recipe, look no further than my Instant Pot Cheesecake.

 - Instant Pot Sealing Ring Replacements: If you plan to cook both sweet and savory recipes in your Instant Pot, you’ll want an extra sealing ring.
 The silicone ring can absorb smells and flavors so it’s best to keep a separate ring to use only for sweet recipes, such as cheesecake.
 You don’t want your cheesecake having a hint of chili flavor!
 However, I do use the same ring for both Instant Pot steel cut oats and savory recipes without a flavor transfer issue.
 You can purchase sealing rings in different colors to help you remember which ring is for sweet and which is for savory.
 Please note that it is important to buy only Instant Pot approved sealing rings, and not sealing rings from third parties.
 Instant Pot has said, “There may be serious safety concerns associated with using an untested sealing ring on Instant Pot products.”
 (Be sure to buy the correct size for your Instant Pot.
 These are the sealing rings for the 8 quart Instant Pot.)